Fjordman: Continued writings

 Jensen wrote in an opinion piece published in Verdens Gang on 24 October, under the headline "Fjordman lives on," that he would continue writing with "undiminished force."
 He also announced that he would continue publishing his writings on blogs in English and Norwegian if newspapers would not publish them, and that he planned to release a new book by the next year.
 In an opinion piece published in Aftenposten the same day, he complained about what he considered to be harassment by the police in the aftermath of the July terror attacks.

 In 2013, Jensen was granted 75,000 Norwegian kroner from the Fritt Ord foundation for a book he was writing on the Breivik case, titled Vitne til vanvidd [Witness to Madness].
 The grant was criticized by AUF leader Eskil Pedersen and others who considered the grant as giving a platform to political extremism and offensive to victims and survivors of the 2011 terror attacks.
 Initially, no Norwegian publisher was willing to publish Fjordman's work.
-After being self-published in Denmark in 2015, Document Forlag eventually chose to publish the book in 2020.
+After being published in Denmark in 2015, the Norwegian Document Forlag eventually chose to publish the book in 2020.

 In July 2013 an editor at Dagsavisen called Fjordman "one of Europe's most influential Islamophobe ideologists" and grouped him with Vidkun Quisling, Anders Behring Breivik and Varg Vikernes as a "great internationally known extremist of hate".
 Jensen wrote in response that unlike the other three, all convicted criminals, he had not even received a parking ticket.

 In a 2016 review of the book in Aftenposten, Per Anders Madsen writes that Fjordman comes across as less extreme than previously, which he attributes both to having become more accustomed to anti-Muslim attitudes, as well as the new situation following the European migrant crisis.
 There was a debate among Norwegian commentators around the same time whether Fjordman should be allowed to participate in debates about immigration.